 This fund consisted of sinking fund and the capital project energy fund.
 The sinking fund is restricted for improvements to the School District.
-At the end of the fiscal year 2021-22 there was a fund balance of \$165,968.
+At the end of the fiscal year 2022-23 there was a fund balance of \$381,517.

 On August 10, 2018, the School District entered into an equipment lease purchase agreement (Agreement) that was reported as capital lease obligation.
-For the fiscal year ended June 30, 2022 the School District adopted the provisions of GASB 87 and is now recording the equipment lease as a financing lease and the underlying asset as a right to use asset (see Note 1 for additional details related to adoption of GASB 87).
+At the beginning of the fiscal year ended June 30, 2022 the School District adopted the provisions of GASB 87 and is now recording the equipment lease as a financing lease and the underlying asset as a right to use asset (see Note 1 for additional details related to adoption of GASB 87).
 The proceeds from the Agreement are restricted for the energy conservation improvement of the School District.
-At the end of the fiscal year 2021-2022, there was a fund balance of \$0 as the project has been completed and assets are placed in service (detailed information about the School District's Capital Project Energy Fund is presented in Note 7 of the financial statements).
+At the end of the fiscal year 2022-2023, there was a fund balance of \$0 as the project has been completed and assets are placed in service (detailed information about the School District's Capital Project Energy Fund is presented in Note 7 of the financial statements).